Course

 Means of assessment

-Evaluations will be carried out in accordance with Douglas College Evaluation Policy and will include both formative and summative components.
+Assessment will be based on course objectives and will be in accordance with the Douglas College Evaluation Policy.
 Instructors may use a student’s record of attendance and/or level of active participation in a course as part of the student’s graded performance.
-Where this occurs, expectations and grade calculations regarding class attendance and participation will be clearly defined in the instructor’s course outline.
-Typical means of evaluation would include a combination of any of the following:
+Where this occurs, expectations and grade calculations regarding class attendance and participation will be clearly defined in the Instructor Course Outline.
+This is letter-graded course

 • Participation